Huldremose Woman: Discovery

-On 15 May 1879, the body was discovered by Niels Hansen, who was a worker in Ramten, Denmark, after digging a meter through the peat.
-Hansen then reported the find to a local teacher, who notified police as well as a pharmacist, who moved the body to a nearby barn for examination.
-The corpse was later surrendered to the national museum of Copenhagen.
+On 15 May 1879, the body was discovered by an unknown worker working in Ramten, Denmark, after digging a meter through the peat.

 Bioarchaeology

-The body was found with the legs bent behind the back, with a nearly severed right arm.
+The body was found with the legs bent behind the back, and a nearly severed right arm.
 It is thought that the arm was damaged before she died.
 Apart from this, the corpse was well intact.

 She had broken one of her legs, although it had healed before she died.
 Lacerations on one of the feet were thought to be post-mortem injuries inflicted by a shovel until they were then evaluated to have happened near the time of death.
 A rope was also found around the neck of the body, which suggests that she was hanged or strangled, although it may have been a necklace.

 The body was reexamined non-invasively in 1990 and a dietary analysis was conducted in 1999.
 Radiography showed hair stubble on the scalp as well as the remains of the brain inside the cranium.
 The bones were demineralized, like many other bog bodies.
 The dietary analysis consisted of two samples of the gut contents, revealing that the woman's final meal had been rye bread.